-What is a Supported Decision-Making Agreement?
+What are Supported Decision-Making Agreements designed to do?

 Supported Decision-Making agreements are designed to help the Person interact and communicate their decisions with third parties.
 People with disabilities and older adults can use their network of trusted family members, friends and professionals and formally identify Supporter(s) in a Supported Decision-Making agreement to help them gather information, understand and evaluate options, and communicate their decisions to others.